LeeJiaMing1192/LeeJiaMing1192/README.md

-# 👋 Hi, I'm Le Gia Minh (Jia Ming) — aka the grade 10ner
+# 👋 Hi, I'm Le Gia Minh (Jia Ming)

-I'm a grade 10 engineer, systems designer, and builder of deeply technical projects — ranging from high-fidelity aviation datasets to LLM-integrated VTuber systems.
+I'm a engineer, systems designer, and builder of deeply technical projects — ranging from high-fidelity aviation datasets to LLM-integrated VTuber systems.
 I build from the ground up and speak fluent math, code, and obsession.

 ---